coq/coq/doc/sphinx/practical-tools/utilities.rst

 The ``-native-compiler`` option given in the ``_CoqProject`` file will override the global one passed at configure time.

-CoqIDE, Proof-General, VSCoq and Coqtail all understand ``_CoqProject`` files and can be used to invoke Coq with the desired options.
+CoqIDE, Proof General, VsCoq and Coqtail all understand ``_CoqProject`` files and can be used to invoke Coq with the desired options.

 The ``coq_makefile`` utility can be used to set up a build infrastructure